 What is a Volume Discount?

-For B2B companies and direct-to-consumer brands alike, volume discounts are a great way to boost customer loyalty, increase revenue per customer, and encourage repeat purchases.
+For B2Bs and DTC brands alike, volume discounts are a great way to boost retention, increase revenue per customer, and encourage repeat purchases.
+By doing it the right way, you can maximize your profits while still giving customers quality products and services.

 Synonyms